Universal Migrator Part 1: The Dream Sequencer: One Small Step

-According to Arjen Lucassen, the song tells of the events he lived during first manned lunar landing—the Apollo 11 mission.
+According to Arjen Lucassen, the song tells of the events he lived during the first crewed lunar landing—the Apollo 11 mission.
 It uses the famous words of Neil Armstrong, "That's one small step for a man, one giant leap for mankind".
-The song contains samples from the voices of astronauts, captured during moon landings.
+The song contains samples from the voices of astronauts, recorded during Moon landings.
 Vocals on this song were provided by Edward Reekers and backing vocals were provided by Lana Lane.

 The Shooting Company of Captain Frans B. Cocq

 This song makes reference to Captain Frans Banninck Cocq and his militia, immortalised on the painting The Night Watch by Dutch painter Rembrandt.
-The painting dates from the Dutch golden age, 1642.
+The painting dates from the Dutch Golden Age, 1642.
 In the song's title, Arjen Lucassen makes use of a title which is considered the most accurate for the painting.
 Vocals on this song were provided by Mouse of Tuesday Child and backing vocals were provided by Lana Lane.